 While in Philadelphia, Juglaris was introduced to John Sartain, the head of a distinguished family of artists, printmakers and educators and one of the city’s cultural leaders.
 Sartain generously took Juglaris under wing and tried to persuade him to settle permanently in Philadelphia.
 He arranged for the exhibition of Juglaris’s Paris Salon paintings at the Pennsylvania Academy of Fine Arts.
 Later, he also facilitated the sale of one of the paintings, Paolo Veronese in Venice.
 This was immensely helpful to Juglaris financially and gave him great peace of mind: he was eager to find a purchaser for the huge canvas before it was ruined from being constantly rolled and unrolled for easier and less costly transport.

-Juglaris appreciated Sartain’s support and encouragement, but work remained hard to find in Philadelphia.
+Juglaris appreciated Sartain’s support and encouragement.
+Nevertheless, work remained hard to find in Philadelphia.
 Unexpectedly, word came from Boston that stained glass manufacturer Donald MacDonald needed an artist.
 MacDonald, whose business was not beholden to Prang in the slightest way, assured Juglaris that he could offer him a steady stream of design commissions for stained glass.
 Prang would not be an obstruction.
 Perhaps regarding the offer as a personal vindication, as well as his best bet financially, Juglaris opted for Boston over Philadelphia.

 Living in Boston again at the end of his first year in America, Juglaris was still feeling “sad and desolate,” wondering if he should return to Paris.
-But his fortunes were about to improve.
+Yet his fortunes were about to improve.
 Everything was soon looking up -- MacDonald was completely true to his word.
 Prang might fulminate, spewing venom and spreading slander, but there was no further real trouble from him.
-What followed was a long-term collaboration between MacDonald and Juglaris, which, besides being mutually lucrative, won them praise for stained glass designs for churches and other buildings in Boston, Philadelphia, and San Francisco.
+What followed was a long-term collaboration between MacDonald and Juglaris, which, besides being mutually lucrative, won them praise for stained glass designs for churches and other buildings in Boston, Philadelphia, and even far distant San Francisco.